Analysis | Trump needs the race to tighten in the next two weeks. Here’s where it is — and isn’t.

 Before we get into what it suggests, take a look at the graphic.

 We can start with the undecided numbers.
-At this point in 2016 (that is, as of writing), there were far more undecided voters and voters planning to vote third-party.
+At this point in 2016 (that is, as of this writing), there were far more undecided voters and voters planning to vote third-party.
 That gave Trump much more space to pad his support, particularly given that he was running as the outsider, a role that often benefits from the support of people making up their minds late.

 Biden also has a wide margin nationally and in various states, such as Michigan and Nevada.
-These are the places where Trump needs to eat into the former vice president’s lead if he’s to have a shot.
+These are the places where Trump needs to eat into the Democrat’s lead if he’s to have a shot.
 (Two of the Trump campaign’s three victory scenarios require at least one of these states.)

 In other states, Biden’s leads are closer to where Clinton was four years ago, including Pennsylvania and Wisconsin.
 But, again, those leads began to narrow a bit as Election Day approached, and, in each state, there were more undecided voters from which Trump could draw support.

 That’s the problem for Trump in many of these contests.
-It’s not just that he is trailing, it’s that Biden’s support is over 50 percent, a mark that Clinton didn’t hit often in the last month of the campaign in swing states.
-More people have made up their minds, and, in many states, the majority back Biden already.
+It’s not just that he is trailing; it’s that Biden’s support is over 50 percent, a mark that Clinton didn’t hit often in the last month of the campaign in swing states.
+More people have made up their minds, and, in many states, the majority back Biden.

 Look, for example, at the data in Michigan.
 In the last two weeks, the number of undecideds dropped as Trump gained support.
 Clinton added basically nothing.
 The trend was all Trump, and he narrowly won the state.
 This year, he can’t catch Biden without stealing support from Biden, something that, so far, he hasn’t had much luck doing.